KHanghoj/bgi_2019/exerciseNGSgl.md

 **QUESTIONS**
 1. What is the allele frequency for each populations based on the genotype calls?
-2. Plot the allele frequencies for all the populations for this snp
+2. Plot the allele frequencies for all the populations for this snp ([link](plots/af_gt.png))
 3. Do we observe between population differences?

 ### SNP calling ###
-In the last section we will calculate the allele frequency without using called genotypes.
+In the last section, we will calculate the allele frequency without using called genotypes.
 Instead we will estimate allele frequencies taking into account the uncertainty in the data by using genotype likelihoods.

 Have a look at `-doMaf`